What is a Shoe Bot? How Does Sneaker Botting Work?

 The brands have created a stream of endless demand, with their own-brand designs serving the more dedicated customers and collaborations with celebrities driving a mainstream demand.
 This culture has been amplified by the emergence of new, limited-edition clothing and footwear brands such as Off White and Supreme.

-It is in this high demand environment, that the entrepreneurial sneaker reseller can make astronomical profits with a little help from their bad bot friends.
+It is in this high demand environment, that the entrepreneurial sneaker reseller can make astronomical profits with a little help from sneaker bots.

 Take, for example, the launch of Supreme’s Box Logo sweatshirt on 8th December.
 Supreme’s founder Samuel Spitzer, tweeted that the website had received 986,335,133 page views and 1,935,195,305 purchase requests.
 That’s nearly 2 billion attempts to purchase that, due to the low number of page views, can be directly attributed to bot activity.

-As a relatively recent phenomenon, there are currently no laws against using bots.
+As a relatively recent phenomenon, there are currently no laws against using sneaker bots.

 There is currently no law against using automation software to buy products online.
 However, as retailers become increasingly aware of shoe botting and the bad bot tactics used to swipe their merchandise out from under the noses of real customers, many have introduced terms prohibiting the use of automated bots into their website’s T&Cs.

-It’s likely that the ticketing industry will be the first to introduce tighter controls around bot use, with anti-ticketing laws already in progress in the US and the UK.
+The ticketing industry was the first to introduce tighter controls around bot use, with anti-ticketing laws already in place in the US and the UK.

 How much do sneaker bots cost?